The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

-This guidance note provides an overview of the procedure that HMRC should follow when it receives a repayment VAT return.
+This guidance note provides an overview of when HMRC would be expected to pay a repayment supplement to a business.

-Update: the draft Finance Bill 2018–19 legislation and explanatory notes.
-In Clause 32 and Schedule 14 of the draft legislation, changes have been introduced which will bring VAT into the scope of the provisions for repayment interest.
-The changes generally ensure that repayment interest works in the same way for VAT as it currently does for income tax self assessment with the exception of two areas around reasonable enquiry and missing returns.
-It is important tonote that the draft legislation contains provisions under which no repayment interest is paid on:
+Finance Act 2021, introduces legislation regarding late payment of VAT and repayment interest.
+In FA 2021, s 120 and Sch 29 of the legislation, introduces changes which will bring VAT into the scope of the provisions for repayment interest.
+The changes generally ensure that repayment interest works in the same way for VAT as it currently does for income tax self assessment with the exception of two areas around reasonable enquiry and missing returns, where no interest is payable by HMRC during the period when HMRC is undertaking reasonably enquiries.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.